How to Interview Someone for a Job in 7 Steps (+ Free Checklist)

 Knowing how to interview someone for a job—whether in person, by phone, or via video—will help you discern whether an applicant is a good fit for your open positions.
-It is a fairly straightforward process that involves gathering the needed documentation, scheduling the interview and sharing information with the candidate, conducting the interview, and then evaluating and following up with the candidate.
+It is a fairly straightforward process that involves gathering the needed documentation, scheduling the interview, sharing information with the candidate, conducting the interview, and then evaluating and following up with the candidate.

 Step 1: Gather Position & Candidate-related Documents